Trending Topics

 Photo/Errant Knight via WikiCommons

-The VA has its own federal police force responsible for protection of VA facilities across the U.S., including Puerto Rico and the Virgin Islands.
+The VA has its own federal police force responsible for the protection of VA facilities across the U.S., including Puerto Rico and the Virgin Islands.
 Their duties include prevention and investigation of crimes and maintaining order at the over 1,700 facilities that make up the VA.
 The agency has a variety of law enforcement positions, including motorcycle patrol and K-9 units.
 VA officers are armed and have the power to make arrests on VA-controlled property.

 5. Federal Bureau of Investigation Police